 - If you notice any signs or symptoms of lead exposure in yourself or a member of your household.

-- If you’re planning to renovate, demolish, or otherwise disrupt any paint in a home built before 1978.
+- If you’re planning to paint over, renovate, demolish, or otherwise disrupt any paint in a home built before 1978.

 One of the nice things about professional testing is that you can often have the same sample tested for multiple toxic contaminants.
 For example, if you’re concerned about both lead and asbestos, you can collect and submit one sample and have it tested for both on the same day.